Hongseok: Personal life

 Hongseok can speak three languages: Korean, Chinese, and English.

 Hongseok is an avid fan of fitness.
 He regularly posts videos online detailing his workouts and diets in a series called Hongseok is Working Out Hong Hong Hong.

 Military service

 On April 1, 2022, the agency announced that Hongseok would be enlisting for his mandatory military service as an active duty soldier on May 3.
-On December 26, 2022, it was confirmed by the agency that Hongseok would be discharged from military service early due to depression and panic disorder with public phobia.
+On December 26, 2022, it was confirmed by the agency that Hongseok would be discharged from military service early and assigned wartime labor service due to depression and panic disorder with public phobia.

 Philanthropy

 Hongseok participated in the world's biggest Ice Bucket Challenge, 2019 Miracle365 x Ice Bucket Challenge Run on June 29, 2019, in Dongjak District, Seoul.
 The event was organized by Seungil Hope Foundation to raise awareness about ALS.
 The event raised 42 million won, and all proceeds went to build the first Lou Gehrig's Nursing Hospital in South Korea.
 The event started with a 3 km, 5 km, 7 km and 8 km group marathon with 1,130 participants who broke a total of 918 challenges the previous year.